EwenG/replique/README.md

 Open a browser tab at `localhost:9000`

-You are now able to evaluate single Clojurescript expressions at the REPL:
+You are now able to evaluate Clojurescript expressions at the REPL:

 `(js/alert "Hello from Replique")`